 Benefits and key features

-Server Operations staff will evaluate your server management needs and offer a comprehensive management package for your server environment, in the form of customized Service Level Agreements (SLA) based on the scheduled prices.
+Server Operations staff will evaluate your server management needs and offer a comprehensive management package for your server environment, in the form of customized Service Level Agreements (SLA).
+Contact firstname.lastname@example.org for pricing.

 Managed Servers are housed in the IS&T Data Center.